istio/tools/perf/security/file-mount-tests/non-sds-2/README.md

 The certificate rotation is tested through creating a number of httpbin and sleep workloads (the number of workloads is an input parameter of the script), which request for certificates at a customizable interval (e.g., every 1 minute), thereby creating the certificate rotation load.
+This test also periodically delete pods and create pods to test whether Citadel Agent properly releases resources and handles new certificate requests.

 In this test, *controlPlaneSecurity* is disabled.
 To enable *controlPlaneSecurity*, set *controlPlaneSecurity* as *true* in